First8/junit-quickcheck-demo/README.md

 # Generative testing demo

 This project contains examples to generate data for tests, using junit-quickcheck.
-The application itself is rest service, with one end point serving 3 books.
+The application itself is a rest service, with one end point serving 3 books.

 All test classes need to have a `@RunWith(JUnitQuickcheck.class)` annotation.